Campbell-E-Soup/assessment_project/README.md

 Then open your browser and go to:  http://localhost:3000

 ## Entity Relationship Diagram
-A ER Diagram I made to plan the database
+An ER Diagram I made to plan the database

 ![AssessmentDiagram drawio (1)](https://github.com/user-attachments/assets/aa756e35-fdec-4865-9f81-ff7a448f65bb)